About Miniature Aussiedoodle

 Common Health Problems

 Typically cross-bred dogs can side-step health issues that may impact their pure-bred parents.
-That said it’s always important to be aware of what your pooch could inherit from parent breeds.
+That’s because they have a tendency to pick up the very best traits from their parent breeds.
+That said, it’s always important to be aware of what your pooch could inherit from parent breeds.
 With the Miniature Aussiedoodle this could include joint issues, hypothyroidism, drug sensitivity and Von Willebrand’s.
 It’s important to maintain regularly scheduled checkups with a vet (especially as your dog ages into his senior years) to ensure that any potential health issues are identified and treated as early as possible.
-Even if you pooch seems perfectly healthy and happy, it’s worth getting a vet to check in just in case a problem is developing that isn’t immediately apparent.
+Even if your pooch seems perfectly healthy and happy, it’s worth getting a vet to check in just in case a problem is developing that isn’t immediately apparent.

 The average lifespan of a Miniature Aussiedoodle is 12 to 15 years.
 For most dog breeds, 15 years of age is the highest expectation.
 This means that Miniature Aussiedoodles are right there close to the top.
+Quite a respectable lifespan for such a recent crossbreed!
 And as an owner, you can expect that your furry four legged friend will be by your side for a great number of years.
 And, if we consider their positive temperament and their great intelligence, Aussiedoodles turn out to be fantastic companion pets.
 And once a strong bond is established, they will become fast friends.

 Of course, you can expect your pet to reach the maximum end of their lifespan only if you take good care of them.
 Without a complete, balanced, and healthy diet, attention, exercise, and regular vet visits, reaching 15 years of age will be an almost impossible task for any dog.
 No matter how hardy and resilient, our pets ultimately depend on us!
 Don’t neglect these basic needs.

+Daily activity and healthy spending of extra energy are very important in the life of any dog – no matter the breed.
 Needless to say, this working dog needs structured exercise throughout the day and the opportunity to run and show off his agility talents.
-Two good walks each day augmented with some tossed balls in the yard or a dog park should be more than enough to keep him healthy and trim.
+They are fairly active dogs, and will cherish the chance to run and have fun outside.
+Two good walks each day augmented with some tossed balls in the yard or a dog park should be more than enough to keep them healthy and trim.
 Note that the Miniature Aussiedoodle does have a tendency to wander off so leash free zones should be used with caution.
 This curious little pooch can easily sneak away and get up to trouble if you don’t keep your eye on him in public.

 The Miniature Aussidoodle is considered an extremely bright dog.

-Your Miniature Aussiedoodle has a soft, silky, wavy coat that is low- to non-shedding due to his Poodle DNA.
+Caring for the coat and the appearance of your dog is one of the main responsibilities of a good owner.
+Your dog’s coat is its trademark appearance trait, and will make them look as stunning as possible.
+But it can also be directly related to their health, with issues such as itchiness, dandruff, and hotspots, so make sure it’s kept tidy!
+Your Miniature Aussiedoodle has a soft, silky, wavy coat that is low to non-shedding due to his Poodle DNA.
 He will require brushing 2 to 3 times each week to keep him looking his best and periodic grooming to maintain his coat shape.
 Because he is a floppy eared dog, ear inspection and cleaning should be part of his weekly grooming ritual to avoid painful infections.
 So take good care of those ears.
 It’ll pay off in the long run.

 Miniature Aussiedoodle puppies are smart little guys who can begin training in obedience and socialization at an early age.
 With potential joint issues later in life, ensure exercise of your puppy is moderated to ensure you don’t over-exert his tiny bones.
 Any agility activity or training should not begin before 1 year of age.
 Give him time to grow before getting too ambitious in your training.
 You’ll be surprised at just how intelligent these cute puppies can be!
 Thanks to the positive traits of the Australian Shepherd Dog as its parent breed, and their great intelligence and the ability to skillfully herd sheep, the Aussiedoodle will be equally smart!.
 From simple tricks to good obedience and learning capabilities, these little pups will soak it all up!